tine-groupware/broadcasthub/README.md

 ## Prerequisites to run the Tine 2.0 Broadcasthub ##
+Initial development and test setup:

-* Developped and tested on Kubuntu 20.04
+* Developed and tested on Kubuntu 20.04
 * Tine 2.0 Server with Tine 2.0 JSON API
 * Redis Server
 * node with npm, developed and tested against lts/fermium: node v14.17.5 (npm v7.20.6)

+Manually tested within the Tine 2.0 docker setup.

 ## Installation of the Tine 2.0 Broadcasthub ##